alexharri/website/posts/visuals-first.md

 I've found the release comics to aid other people's understanding of my work, and the changes I'm making.
 They're quick and fun to make, save other people effort, and they act as a very portable artifact for a piece of work!

-Sharing changes visually will fit some projects and roles better than other.
+Sharing changes visually will fit some projects and roles better than others.
 Still, see if you don't find an opportunity to present your work visually!

 <EmDash /> Alex Harri